nicolaisirghi/Brizy-PageData-Docs/docs/elements/what-is-a-brizy-element.md

 - **Layout & spacing:** Padding, margin, alignment, width, height, responsiveness, etc.
 - **Behavioral props:** Like `iconPosition`, `fillType`, or conditional visibility (`showOnMobile`, `showOnTablet`).

-Together, `type` and `value` allow you to describe both **what** an element is and **how** it should look and behave.
+> ⚠️ **Important:** Every `value` object must include an `_id` key (a unique string identifier).
+> Without `_id`, the editor will crash when rendering the element.
+This applies to all elements, containers, and nested children.

+---

+## Default Values

+Every Brizy element has its own **default value** schema defined in the editor.
+This means you **don’t need to provide the full set of keys** when defining an element—only the properties you want to override or change.

+When rendering the page, Brizy will **automatically fill in any missing keys** with the default values for that specific element.

+> 📌 At the **bottom of each element’s documentation page**, you’ll find the full default value JSON used by the editor for that element.
+This helps you understand which keys are optional and what values are assumed if omitted.

+---

+## Responsive Design in Brizy

+Brizy is a **fully responsive editor**.
+Many style options can be customized **independently** for desktop, tablet, and mobile views.
+To apply different values for each device, you use **prefixes** for the key names:

+### Device-Specific Prefixes

+- **Desktop:** No prefix (default)
+  Example: `paddingTop`, `fontSize`
+- **Tablet:** Add `tablet` prefix
+  Example: `tabletPaddingTop`, `tabletFontSize`
+- **Mobile:** Add `mobile` prefix
+  Example: `mobilePaddingTop`, `mobileFontSize`

+This allows you to fine-tune the layout and typography for each device viewport individually.

+---

+### Hover States

+To define **hover styles**, you also use prefixed keys, but **only for desktop** (tablet and mobile do not support hover):

+- `colorHex` → `hoverColorHex`
+- `bgColorHex` → `hoverBgColorHex`
+- `borderColorHex` → `hoverBorderColorHex`

+This allows you to change styling when the user hovers with their mouse on desktop devices.

+---

-### Summary
+## Summary

 - Brizy Elements are JSON-defined UI blocks.
 - Every element has a `type` and `value`.
-- `type` defines what it is.
-- `value` defines how it looks, behaves, and what children it contains.
+- `value` must include an `_id`.
+- Brizy supports responsive and hover styling via suffixes.
+- You only need to define keys you want to customize—defaults are filled in automatically.
-- Complex layouts are built by nesting elements inside each other using the `items` array.
+- Complex layouts are built by nesting elements using the `items` array.

 This structured format allows Brizy to offer a flexible and consistent editing experience while maintaining clear separation between content, layout, and style.

+---

 ### What's Next

 In the next sections, we’ll explore each Brizy element in detail—one by one.
-You’ll learn what each `type` represents, what keys are expected in their `value` objects, and how they are rendered on the page.
+You’ll learn what each `type` represents, what keys are expected in their `value` objects, how defaults are handled, and how they are rendered on the page.

-This will help you better understand how to work with `PageData`, customize layouts, and even build your own custom elements if needed.